shopgate/retail-red-docs/markdown/api-reference/general/sorting-and-filtering.md

 ## Filter

-All retail.red APIs share the same filter syntax.
+All Shopgate APIs share the same filter syntax.
 It is a JSON-based syntax, which is passed via the query parameter `filters`.

 ### Available Filters